nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_workflow.md

 ## Book Appointment

 The booking is made following the same process as getting available slots.
-However this tie a post is made to the SSP with a serialised <a href="https://nhsconnect.github.io/FHIR-A2SI-APPOINTMENTS-API/book_an_appointment.html" target="_blank">FHIR booking request</a> as the payload.
+However this tie a post is made to the SSP with a serialised <a href="https://nhsconnect.github.io/FHIR-A2SI-APPOINTMENTS-API/book_an_appointment.html" target="_blank">FHIR appointment resource</a> as the payload.

+Using the access token the provider system can:
+*	Determine the identity of the consuming system.
+*	Be reassured that the consuming system has gone through the appropriate assurance to request slots and/or book appointments.
+*	Determine that the consuming system is involved in the provision of direct patient care (rather than for administrative purposes).
+*	Determine the care setting (e.g. urgent care, routine care Etc) for which the consuming system is requesting slots or booking an appointment.

 <img src="_pages/functional_spec/img/BookAppointment1.png">